Thirty Three & 1/3: Songs

-Harrison prepared the material he would record for Thirty Three & ⅓ while holidaying in the Virgin Islands in the Caribbean Sea.
+Harrison prepared the material he would record for Thirty Three & while holidaying in the Virgin Islands in the Caribbean Sea.
 In musicologist Thomas MacFarlane's view, despite the pressure Harrison was under, the songs he completed demonstrated his sense of humour.
 Arias recalled that they were joined in the Virgin Islands by Eric Idle of Monty Python, and that the noise they created attracted complaints from television producer Norman Lear and his wife, activist and journalist Frances Lear, who were staying in the neighbouring house.
 In their respective studies of the spiritual aspects of Harrison's career, Dale Allison and Gary Tillery view the album as the artist reaffirming his Hindu-aligned spirituality after the despondency evident on Extra Texture.
-In author Ian Inglis' description, Thirty Three & ⅓ suggests "a man reborn", as confidence, optimism and success have superseded the previous album's themes of pessimism, suspicion and failure.
+In author Ian Inglis' description, Thirty Three & suggests "a man reborn", as confidence, optimism and success have superseded the previous album's themes of pessimism, suspicion and failure.

 "Crackerbox Palace" was inspired by Harrison meeting the former manager of comedian Lord Buckley at Midem in January 1976.
 Written in March, "This Song" was Harrison's sardonic send-up of the "My Sweet Lord"/"He's So Fine" court case and reflected his experience in the courtroom as musicologists for both sides argued their respective cases.
 Harrison said he wrote it to "exorcise the paranoia about songwriting" that the episode had fostered in him.
 "Pure Smokey" was his musical tribute to soul singer Smokey Robinson.
 "It's What You Value" came about after drummer Jim Keltner had declined payment for appearing in Harrison's 1974 tour band, instead requesting a new Mercedes sportscar.
 The lyrics reflect the singer's interest in Formula 1, with a reference to the six-wheel Tyrrell P34.
 As a rare cover version, Harrison reworked the Cole Porter standard "True Love" in the pop style.
 He later joked that Bing Crosby's well-known version from 1956 "got the chords wrong" and was "a bit slow".